DavontaData/diabetes-readmission-risk-prediction/README.md

 | ROC-AUC | 0.672 |

 Because 30-day readmissions were relatively uncommon, accuracy was interpreted alongside recall, precision, F1 score, and ROC-AUC.
 The model identified approximately half of readmissions, but its positive predictions had limited precision.

-## Model Evaluation

-The model was evaluated using classification performance metrics including:

-* Accuracy
-* Precision
-* Recall
-* ROC-AUC (if calculated)

-Evaluation results are available in the project notebook.

-(Update this section later with your exact numbers after we review the notebook.)

 ## Streamlit Deployment